-The project canvas is a simple tool designed to help the project managers describe a particular project to their teams, clients, and other people.
+The project canvas is a simple tool designed to help project managers describe a particular project to their teams, clients, and other people.
 It is an ideal structure to define stages that a project will go through and a simple structure of its elements.
 It provides an overview of the project in a simplified way.
-It also improves the communication between the project team.
+Furthermore, it also improves communication between the project team.

 The Project Canvas is a visual tool that helps you create the most essential or cross-departmental document regarding a project.
 It helps make your team intercultural and ensures that all the members have a clear understanding of the purpose and goals of the project.

 Several Project Canvas tools are available on the internet to download for free or buy to avail of their premium features.
 It can also be used online through Google Sheets or the Online Canvas.

 The Project canvas can be used where communication among the project team is necessary.
 It ensures that the entire team is working to achieve a shared goal.
 The Project Canvas should be created earlier in the project’s life cycle.
 Just as a picture looks more elaborated on a canvas, a project explained on a Project Canvas is more elaborated.

 An ideal Project Canvas consists of the following elements:

 Let’s discuss each of these elements in some detail:

 The “Users” section identifies the people who will be interacting with your project in one way or another.
 This part answers, “who interacts with your project?
 In what ways do users are organized as groups?
 The users’ traits, qualities, characteristics, and behaviors are specified in this section.

 The “user benefits” are advantages the users will get after the completion of the project.
 It would be best to shape these benefits around users’ expectations rather than what you intend to deliver.
 It would be better if you focused on the well-defined benefits.
 Keep in mind that not all users will be affected by the benefits in the same way.
 Try to spend some time thinking about a particular benefit and its beneficiaries.